-Collegial Consultation with the Academic Senate Academic Senate President (As applicable; duplicate if needed for district-level I&EP) Date: ic Senate President ate if needed for district-level I&EP)
+Collegial Consultation with the Academic Senate

+Academic Senate President

+(As applicable; duplicate if needed for district-level I&EP)

+Name:

+Signature or

+E-signature: Date:

 Professional Development Needs Assessment for Compton College

 July 2019

 This Professional Development Needs Assessment survey for Compton College is designed to understand how faculty and staff view their needs to improve their performance and job fulfillment.
 The Assessment findings will be presented to relevant committees (e.g., Professional Development Institutional Standing Committee, Academic Senate Committee on Professional Development) and then to Consultative Council (the group that represents all constituency groups on campus).
 Finally, the findings from this Assessment will be provided to the new Director of Professional Development to inform professional development offerings in 2019-20 and beyond.